jierdin/sprout/operating-agreement.md

 “Capital Account” shall mean, with respect to any Series and with respect to any Member, the capital account maintained for such Member that is associated with such Series in accordance with the provisions of Section 8.03.
 A separate Capital Account shall be maintained for each Member's interest in each Series.

-“Capital Contribution” shall mean, with respect to any Member, any contribution to the Company with respect to a Series in cash or other property (at such other property's initial Gross Asset Value) by such Member whenever made.
+“Capital Contribution” shall mean, with respect to any Member, any contribution to the Company with respect to a Series in cash,  cryptocurrency, or other property (at such other property's initial Gross Asset Value) by such Member whenever made.
 “Initial Capital Contribution” shall mean, with respect to any Member, the initial contribution to the Company by such Member with respect to a Series pursuant to this Agreement.

 “Certificate of Formation” shall mean the Certificate of Formation of the Company and any and all amendments thereto and restatements thereof filed on behalf of the Company with the office of the Secretary of State of the State of [[STATE OF INCORPORATION]] pursuant to the Act.